The Holocaust in textbooks: Nationalizing victimhood in post-communist Europe

 Belarusian and Russian textbooks generally adhere to the notion that the Second World War involved a violation of national territories.
-The authors of Belarusian textbooks, for example, refer to ‘the occupied territory’ and to that fact that ‘The territory of Belarus was covered with a network of concentration camps’.
+The authors of Belarusian textbooks, for example, refer to 'the occupied territory' and to the fact that 'the territory of Belarus was covered with a network of concentration camps'.
 Russian textbooks likewise largely displace the Holocaust behind a history of the suppression of Slavs and of Soviet heroism.
-Textbooks in Albania also appear to uphold the Holocaust as a measure of local heroism by defining the Holocaust as the ‘age of upheaval 1914-1945’ while drawing attention to heroic acts of Albanian citizens who rescued Jews, and to the humanitarian values of hospitality, religious tolerance, humanism and antifascism.
+Textbooks in Albania also appear to uphold the Holocaust as a measure of local heroism by defining the Holocaust as the 'age of upheaval 1914-1945' while drawing attention to heroic acts of Albanian citizens who rescued Jews, and to the humanitarian values of hospitality, religious tolerance, humanism and antifascism.
 Although Polish textbooks firmly focus on the Polish dimension of the Holocaust by presenting it as an event in Polish history with Polish figureheads and as a consequence of the occupation of Poland, the books in this sample no longer nationalize victimhood, but render multiple perspectives with meta-historical critiques.
 However, representations from countries of the former Soviet Union and former members of the Warsaw Pact do not conform to a uniform pattern.
-Research has shown that Baltic States traditionally depict a ‘symmetry between Nazi and communist crimes’.
+Research has shown that Baltic States traditionally depict a 'symmetry between Nazi and communist crimes'.
 And in Ukraine, the famine known as the Holodomor continues to compete with and even displace representations of the Holocaust, which harbours more ambiguous recollections of both persecution and collaboration among Ukrainian citizens.